graniticio/granitic/doc/tutorial/007-database-write.md

 }
 ```

-(see the [data capture tutorial](004-data-capture.md) for instructions on using a broswer plugin to do this)
+(see the [data capture tutorial](004-data-capture.md) for instructions on using a browser plugin to do this)

 You should see a response like: